10 things I learnt while moving house

 Earlier this year, I penned a post Why buying a house is similar to raising a kid.
 Then, after months of searching for the perfect house (and going bonkers in the process), we found our ‘dream home’ (looks dreamy in the pictures and in our imagination; bet once the gazillion toys and other shit fills it up, it will just be ‘home’).

-Then it was time for the actual move – packing up our stuff, choosing bathroom tiles and wall paint and furniture (arguing with hubster while at it), getting stressed thinking of all the unpacking that has to be done… the list goes on.
-It was during this crucial time that I learnt the following 10 truths about moving house…
+Then it was time for the actual move – packing up our stuff, house removals, choosing bathroom tiles and wall paint and furniture (arguing with hubster while at it), getting stressed thinking of all the unpacking that has to be done… the list goes on.
+It was during this crucial time that I learnt so much about buying and selling houses, quick sales through Speed Property Buyers and other secrets of the trade.
+I also learnt the following 10 truths about moving house…,

 1. You have so much CRAP which you never even knew you had.
 You will only find it while packing, but you will not throw it away.
 You will pack it again only to unpack it and store it in your new house.
 (Though, to be fair, this time around I threw away a LOT of unwanted stuff and donated bags of old clothes and books to charity shops).